Last Updated on Dec 9, 2022 by Aradhana Gotur

 Table of Contents

-That is why, you are required to pay a margin when placing a buy order, to ensure that you don’t default at a later point in time.
-Note that margin also applies to sell orders.
+That is why, you are required to pay a margin when placing a buy order – to ensure that you don’t default at a later point in time.
+Note that the margin pledge system also applies to sell orders.
 We’ll see why later on.

 Now, let us say you have the money but still change your mind about buying the stock.
 But what are the reasons for such a refusal?
 We’ll tell you one.